wpovernight/woocommerce-improved-external-products/readme.txt

 == Changelog ==

+= 1.2.2 =

+* Fix: Error where settings were blocked for non-pro users.

 = 1.2.1 =

 * Fix: Added check for category settings to ensure an array was being called in 'in_array()' function